FluidTYPO3/vhs/README.md

 ## Render

-This group contains ViewHelpers which can render Fluid templates and Extbase Requests, letting you process Fluid stored in fx a DB record inline in the template (which would usually just output the fluid braces and tags) or render another file inline in your template.
-The special Request rendering ViewHelper will let you "render" an entire Request (just like when rendering an Extbase plugin's content element)
+This group contains rendering logic ViewHelpers - which can render other Fluid templates with custom variables, render Fluid saved in DB records, render sub-requests and implement caching.

 ## Security